PlaceholderAPI/PlaceholderAPI/docs/users/commands.md

 ### eCloud Commands

 These commands all start with `/papi ecloud` and are used for things related about the [Expansion Cloud](../developers/expansion-cloud.md).
+Only executing `/papi ecloud` without any arguments will list all commands available for it.

 #### `/papi ecloud clear`